kleros/vea/relayer-cli/README.md

-# bots
+# Relayer bot

 A collection of bots for the Vea relayers.

-- src/devnetRelayExample.ts
+- src/relayer.ts

-# pm2
+# docker

-`pm2 start`
+`docker compose build relayer`

+`docker compose up relayer`

-Runs a relayer for all messages sent through example gateway contracts.
+Runs a relayer for all messages sent through VeaInbox contracts.

+# `env` config

+- `VEAOUTBOX_CHAINS`: to chose the chains to execute messages on.

+- Address params: used to execute for specific sender addresses or everyone if zero address is provided.

+- `HASHI_EXECUTOR_ENABLED`: Enable Hashi execution for messages being monitored, checks for Hashi execution and executes if possible.